Expatriate: Types of expat community

 During the 1930s, Nazi Germany revoked the citizenship of many opponents, such as Albert Einstein, Oskar Maria Graf, Willy Brandt and Thomas Mann, often expatriating entire families.

-Students who study in another country are not referred to as expatriates.

 Worldwide distribution of expats

 The number of expatriates in the world is difficult to determine, since there is no governmental census.
 Market research company Finaccord estimated the number to be 66.2 million in 2017.

 In 2013, the United Nations estimated that 232 million people, or 3.2% of the world population, lived outside their home country.

 As of 2019, according to the United Nations, the number of international migrants globally reached an estimated 272 million, or 3.5% of the world population.